 The gold text indicates that these requirements must be done prior to the class for consideration for completion at the class; bring your work to share with the counselor on the day of the class.

 Mayday @ Birch Bend Campground

-Mark your calendar and prepare for the ultimate skills challenge – can you survive the Clever Coyote challenge?
+Can your team survive the Clever Coyote challenge?
 Participants will experience a simulated survival event where their wits and resourcefulness are put to the test.
 There is a new challenge each year.

 Your airplane is malfunctioning and is unable to stay aloft.
 The pilot calls for mayday and the worst imaginable scenario happens – the flight crashes.
 You survive with a couple others.
 You're in unfamiliar territory and you've still got a job to do.

-Open to adventurous youth involved with any Scouting program, as well as adults that would like to compete against the kids.
+Open to adventurous youth involved with any Scouting program.
 Visit the Clever Coyote website for more about this event plus a lot of great videos to help you prepare for the challenges ahead.

 Hosted at Birch Bend Campground just west of Lake Mille Lacs in central Minnesota – a short drive north of the Twin Cities.